webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/rendering-pages.md

 export default MyComponent;
 ```

-### Fetching the data manually
+### Manually passing the page data

 When you pass the `url` prop to the `Page` component, fetching of the data is abstracted from you.

-But in some cases, you might want to fetch the page data manually and that's when you can utilize the `data` prop.
+But in some cases, you might want to fetch the page data manually and that's when you can utilize other props.

+#### The `data` prop

 Consider the following example: